ckirkendall/ClojureGiven/README.md

 Covering ClojureGiven, version 1.0.0-SNAPSHOT.

-ClojureGiven is a port of Jim Weirich's rspec-given BDD test framwork to Clojure.
+ClojureGiven is a port of Jim Weirich's rspec-given BDD test framework to Clojure.
 ClojureGiven is implemented on top of clojure.test through a set of macros that provide a basic Given/When/Then notation.